Math Challenge

 • Share the availability of the program to teachers, parents, students through various venues such as newsletter, announcements, email reminders, etc.

-• Purchase and advertise prizes (medals, small trophies) for students who complete 10+ sets of Math Challenge (using funds earned from the Math Challenge Tournament's 15% Give Back program).
+• Purchase and advertise prizes (medals, small trophies) for students who complete 10+ sets of Math Challenge (using funds earned from the Math Challenge Tournament's 20% Give Back program).

 Tips and Guidelines

-About One month prior
+About One Month Prior

 • Work with your school office to establish how and where to collect submissions from students.